Snacking tends to be a big source of confusion for people with gut issues.

-Kate has been writing about this dietary approach for IBS and creating tons of resources on her site since long before people like myself were aware of it.
+Kate is Epicured‘s VP of Nutrition and Translational Science and has been writing about the low FODMAP dietary approach for IBS and creating tons of resources for GI patients long before people like myself were aware of it.
 She is also the author of several books, her latest of which is called The Low FODMAP Diet Step by Step.

 For those looking for a complete low FODMAP meal plan, there are still a few days left to sign up for the fall session of my online program 4 Weeks to Wellness.
 We begin September 14th!
 If you’re looking for some support trying out a low FODMAP elimination diet, finding your trigger foods, or slowly on-boarding to a healthier lifestyle, I highly recommend joining me!